scolomar/proxy2aws/README.md

 ```

-The services will be available in the following URLs:
+The services will be available at the following URLs:
 * https://aws2cloud.domain.com
 * https://aws2prem.domain.com